 Price range: VND 80,000 – VND 135,000

-Pho Hoa is reputable that almost all Saigon citizens know about this store.
-Pho Hoa is well-known for their “Pho” - traditional beef noodle soup of Vietnam.
-Pho Hoa has been handed down from generation to generation since the 1970s until now.
+Pho Hoa is reputable; almost all Saigon citizens know about this store.
+The restaurant and their authentic Northern pho’s taste have been handed down from generation to generation since the 1970s.

 Address: 260C Pasteur Street, Ward 8, District 1